POSTS TAGGED: Google Nexus One

-Posted November 27, 2013 By: Tomek Kondrat
+Posted November 27, 2013 at 05:30 pm by Tomek Kondrat

 In recent days, we’ve informed you about a variety of official KitKat updates.
 They all had one thing in common: Every update was delivered to some brand new devices like the HTC One or Samsung Galaxy S4 Google Play editions, each with powerful CPUs and newest drivers.
 But what happens with much older and unsupported devices?
 Do they gather dust?
 Not a chance at XDA.

-Posted April 26, 2013 By: egzthunder1
+Posted April 26, 2013 at 05:30 pm by egzthunder1

 It’s T-Minus 30 seconds and counting on a beautiful, sunny day.
 The launch vehicle stands on the launching pad, ready to take the latest NASA satellite into space.
 And you stand a mile away, ready to see this amazing event.
 You are handed a pair of binoculars so you peer into the distance to see the rocket, and… wait!
 What’s this?
 A green Android emblem on the side of the rocket?
 Is Google now in the space rocket business?
 What gives?

 This may seem far-fetched, but NASA, in an attempt to cut budget while still achieving its core mission parameters, is ready to make this a reality.
 While the rocket may not have an Android emblem on the side, it will be an Android-powered mission.
 They have recently beg. . .
 READ ON »